elfdickson/Intro-to-text-analysis-2022/README.md

-# Intro-to-text-analysis-2022
+# Getting started with computational text analysis with Python

-Workshop materials for OARC's "Getting Started with  Computational Text Analysis with Python" workshop.
+Workshop materials for sprin 2022 workshop.